PawanSikawat/Atari-Bot/README.md

 # SemiSupervised-Learning
-A bot that uses semi-supervised learning & CNN to learn a game of Atari.
+A bot that uses reinforcement learning & CNN to learn a game of Atari.